wilcockj/zig_svg/README.md

 - as functions to add lines, circles, what not as needed
 - switch for what type of color we are using, named or rgb
 - custom formatting for each of these
+- open and close svg file function so can defer
+- function to format svg line and function to append it
+- way to add stroke
-- defer to close elements such as circle
+- way to change viewbox